tabashir/EQAlerter/README.md

 A. EQAlerter supports the following raid events:

-	- RoF(Dispelling the Shadows - Plane of Shadow, Glimpse the Unseen - The Threshold, Ulrich the Ageless - The Threshold, Monarch Widow - The Threshold, An End to Fear - The Epicenter)
+	- RoF(A Matter of Life and Death - Chapterhouse, Dispelling the Shadows - Plane of Shadow, Glimpse the Unseen - The Threshold, Ulrich the Ageless - The Threshold, Monarch Widow - The Threshold, An End to Fear - The Epicenter)
 	- CoF(Bixie Warfront: Pelzias Plot, The Dead Hills: Xulous Prime, Neriak - Fourth Gate: Houses of Thex, Neriak - Fourth Gate: Hate Rising, Tower of Rot: Lord Kyle Bayle, Argin-Hiz: Burn Out, The Void (H): The Journey Home)
 	- TDS(Defense of the City, Principal Quastori Numicia, Praetor Vitio, Principal Vicarum Nomia)